Glasgow University Muslim Students Association

 The Glasgow University Muslim Students Association (GUMSA, pronounced gəmsjɑː) is an Islamic society aimed at catering to Muslim and non-Muslim students at the University of Glasgow.
-GUMSA was established in 1968 by Dr Mohammad Aslam Ibrahim and is the longest running Muslim student organisation in Scotland and one of the oldest in the United Kingdom.
+GUMSA was established in 1968 and is the longest running Muslim student organisation in Scotland and one of the oldest in the United Kingdom.
 GUMSA's motto is "seeking knowledge is obligatory upon every muslim."

 History

 1968–1976

-The society was founded on 11 November 1968, under the guidance of professor Salah Shahin from the University of the West of Scotland.
-Shahin approached a group of youth at the University of Glasgow to form a Muslim student organisation.
+The society was founded on 11 November 1968.
 The inaugural meeting, advertised in the Glasgow University Guardian, took place in the Glasgow University Union extension.
 In the same year, GUMSA member Aziz Khan became the first Scottish president of the Federation of Student Islamic Societies.

 Publicity was via hand-written flyers posted across campus.
 The society was met with no resistance and had regular interfaith contact, particularly with the Christian Union.
 Iftars to break the fast were held for the community during Ramadan, with food cooked by the members.

 In 1971, GUMSA members helped to form their sister society at the University of Strathclyde, the Strathclyde University Muslim Students Association (SUMSA).

 Following the departure of the founding members, the organisation began to dwindle in size and underwent periods of inactivity, notably in 1973 following the departure of founder Ibrahim, and again in 1976 following the departure of the president of three years, Mahmoud Akhtar.